 LAWRENCEVILLE, Ga. - Austin College picked up the only win for the SCAC this week as they returned to action this past weekend, defeating Huston-Tillotson.
 Though it was a tough week for the SCAC in the sport of softball, the bats were still hot as many runs were manufactured.

 AROUND THE SCAC

-For the complete SCAC Gridiron Weekly for Week 2, click here.
+To view the entire SCAC Fast Pitch Weekly for week two, click here.